 The placebo effect is for real

 Recent research on the placebo effect only confirms how powerful it can be — and that the benefits of a placebo treatment aren’t just “all in your head.”
 Measureable physiological changes can be observed in those taking a placebo, similar to those observed among people taking effective medications.
-In particular, blood pressure, heart rate, and blood test results have been shown to improve among subsets of research subjects who responded to a placebo.
+In particular, blood pressure, heart rate, and various blood test results have been shown to change among subsets of research subjects who responded to a placebo.

 Of course, not everyone has a therapeutic response to a placebo.
 If that were the case, we wouldn’t need medications at all.
 Instead, we could simply wield the power of suggestion.
 Understanding why certain people improve with placebo treatment and others do not is the “holy grail” of placebo research.